cyrilletuzi/eslint-plugin-angular-modern/README.md

 > Is Angular ESLint required?

 No, these rules only depends on TypeScript ESLint.
+Both can be used in a project, but some rules may be redundant.
+See the [documentation](./docs/ANGULAR_ESLINT.md) for optimization.

 > Is adding a plugin making the project heavier?